ShenaniganDApp/docs/docs/dathletes.md

 Now that you know the definition of an athlete, and a dathlete internalize it, and ask yourself, why do many athletes not have the opportunity to get that award?
 Why do so many athletes go unrewarded for their talent and dedication to their sport?
 Are the opportunities not the same for everyone?
 Are only some of them talented enough?
 Is it for some the effort is not proportional to their prize?
 Shenanigan encourages going further and never giving up.
 It gives athletes the chance to pursue their dreams and claim their prize!
 Shenanigan provides each athlete with the web3 instruments necessary to achieve this, it's your time!
 It's your career!
 It’s your life go get it!

-## ** How do you do it? ** !📱

-Our athletes download the Shenanigan mobile app and register for an athlete account.
-Once registered as an athlete the user will interact with the simple to use interface, quickly fill in the relevant information to start with a challenge.
-Below is a quick example of the challenge questionnaire.

-Example:

-> __**What sport do you play?**__
->
->
-> Athletics
->
-> __**What specific category of sport?**__
->
->
-> Medium distance running - 1500m
->
-> __**Add a title for your challenge**__
->
->
-> Run 1500m in less than 5 minutes
->
->
-> **__Describe the challenge you are about to attempt**__
->
->
-> I want to run 1500m in less than 5 minutes

-After completing this information that will be the initial date of the athletes challenge, SHE mints the rare digital collectible card known as a “Challenge card”, along with its respective FAN Tokens and FAN CLUB.
-As the athlete attempts to complete these challenges they must livestream proof to the Shenanigan app where all the app users can vote on whether or not the athlete completed the challenge.

-*For more indepth of NRG Collectable cards read more at https://shenanigan.substack.com/p/she-teaches-you-about-dathletes*

 ## * How do they benefit? *💰